star-zi/starburst.css/README.md

-# starburst
+# starburst - star's discord recolor edit
-star's discord recolor edit
+this mostly serves as a backup, but feel free to use if you want